CudaText-addons/cuda_html_ops/readme/readme.txt

     2nd TAB press goes after tag

 --------------------------
-* commands "HTML selection to CSS classes": finds fragments "class='name'" in selected block, and generate list (sorted) of CSS classes from this block. resulting list is copied to clipboard. to paste it to CSS file.
+* command "HTML selection to CSS classes": finds fragments 'class="name"' in selected block, and generate list (sorted) of CSS classes from this block. resulting list is copied to clipboard, to paste to CSS file. example of result:

+.first {  }

+.somemore {  }

+.another {  }

 --------------------------
 * command, which converts selected value between "px" and "rem" units.